juhalo/handwriting-improver/README.md

 ## Description

-Write a letter in the English alphabet and see if an AI can understand it.
+Write a upper case letter in the English alphabet and see if an AI can understand it.
 Can be used to improve your handwriting or for playing around to see how an image recognition machine learning algorithm might work.
+You can save the letter you created, upload an image for the model to guess, or use the canvas to make an image and send it to the model.
+Uses FastAPI and uvicorn for the server side and PyTorch to make the CNN.

 ## Table of Contents